soheeparklee/soheeparklee.github.io/_posts/2025-9-30-DAW-system-neumann.md

 - In the transition from `0` to `1`, that is one rythm
 - when the clock makes a transition from `0` to `1`, all the computer feels that transition

+- 💡 Clock can NEVER STOP
+- even if the computer is off, Clock does not stop

 - in which the moment the clock is `1`, is divided into portions
 - are the moments of `1` are split into portions
 - these small portions would be `micro-orders`(fast)